sullis/hbc-tech-blog/_posts/2018-03-05-airing-out-a-new-job-system.md

 ---

 In this article I’ll be sharing some of the knowledge the Data team at Gilt picked up in replacing our old job system with Apache Airflow.
-We undertook the decision to overhaul our job orchestration system a few months ago due to a number of reason but have now successfully migrated all our data ingestion jobs to the new system.
+We undertook the decision to overhaul our job orchestration system a few months ago due to a number of reasons but have now successfully migrated all our data ingestion jobs to the new system.

 Firstly a little bit about our team.
 The Data Team at Gilt is responsible for constructing, delivering, and supporting all systems and services which enable self-service analytics and data science across all banners and all functions at Hudson's Bay Corp (HBC).